The Black Hole in Our Gospel

 As Perry Noble states in no uncertain terms, “If you don’t let your past die, it won’t let you live.
 Period.”

-One caveat, however, is mentioned in Rise of the Lethal Meek:
+One caveat, however (also addressed in Rise of the Lethal Meek):

 Dying does not mean denying.